-Initially, our board of directors will consist of members.
+Initially, our board of directors will consist of four members.
 At any time that affiliates of our Sponsor own at least a majority of our then outstanding common stock, the size of our board of directors will be determined by the affirmative vote of at least a majority of our then outstanding common stock, the size of our Sponsor do not own at least a majority of our then outstanding common stock, the size of our board of directors will be determined by the affirmative vote of our board of directors.

 At any time that affiliates of our Sponsor own at least a majority of our then outstanding common stock, vacancies will be filled by the affirmative vote of at least a majority of our then outstanding common stock.
-At any time that affiliates of our Sponsor do not own at least a majority of our then outstanding common stock, vacancies will be filled by the affirmative vote of our board of directors.
+At any time that affiliates of our Sponsor do not own at least a majority of our then outstanding common stock, vacancies will be filled by the affirmative vote of our board of directors, provided that, any vacancy created by the removal of a director by the stockholders for cause shall only be filled, in addition to any other vote otherwise required by law, by affirmative vote of a majority of our then outstanding common stock.
 The term of office for each director will be until his or her successor is elected at our annual meeting or his or her death, resignation or removal, whichever is earliest to occur.
 Stockholders will elect directors each year at our annual meeting.

-Upon the completion of this offering, we will continue to have an audit committee, governance and nominating committee and a compensation committee with the composition and responsibilities described below.
+Upon the completion of this offering, we will continue to have an audit committee and a compensation committee with the composition and responsibilities described below.
 Each committee will operate under a charter that will be approved by our board of directors.
 The composition of each committee will be effective upon the completion of this offering.
 The members of each committee are appointed by the board of directors and serve until their successor is elected and qualified, unless they are earlier removed or resign.
 In addition, from time to time, special committees may be established under the direction of the board of directors when necessary to address specific issues.

-Code of Business Conduct and Ethics
+Code of Business Conduct

-Upon completion of this offering, our board of directors will establish a Code of Conduct and Business Ethics applicable to our directors and officers.
-The Code of Conduct and Business Ethics will be accessible on our website at http://surgerypartners.com.
-If we make any substantive amendments to the Code of Conduct and Business Ethics or grant any waiver, including any implicit waiver, from a provision of the Code of Conduct and Business Ethics to our officers, we will disclose the nature of such amendment or waiver on that website or in a report on Form 8-K.
+Upon completion of this offering, our board of directors will establish a Code of Conduct applicable to our directors and officers.
+The Code of Conduct will be accessible on our website at http://surgerypartners.com.
+If we make any substantive amendments to the Code of Conduct or grant any waiver, including any implicit waiver, from a provision of the Code of Conduct to our officers, we will disclose the nature of such amendment or waiver on that website or in a report on Form 8-K.